MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-instructionaltext-property.md

 The following example illustrates how you can apply instructional text in an app:

 ```
-InstructionalText = 'ENU=Add an entity from your list of contacts.
+InstructionalText = 'Add an entity from your list of contacts.
 The entity can be a person or a company.';
 ```

 ## See also